Best 2 Player Board Games For Beginners

 READ

-Top Ten Board Games for Beginners
+D&D Board Games For Beginners

 Allowing multiple battles going on at once across various fronts as pieces move around trying to acquire territory without defeating any opposing pieces directly in order to gather points for victory.